Welcome to Dr. Tessler’s Meditation Series for Body, Mind and Spirit.

 When practiced daily, research has shown that meditation reduces stress, improves memory, helps regulate moods and emotions, and may improve physical healing.

-Begin with the Talks
+Begin with the Discourse

 The program consists of twelve talks written and narrated by Dr. Tessler.
 Each talk is 10-15 minutes and is followed by about 20 minutes of meditation.
 The first meditation ends with a few minutes of silence with musical accompaniment.
 The second and third meditations include about ten minutes of silence also with music.
 The first three talks are followed by each of the three guided meditations in turn.
 Talks 4-12 are followed by the Jyoti (Light) Meditation, though you are free to choose according to your preference as the guided meditations come separately lower on the page.
 The music that accompanies the meditation portion was composed by Julie Blue, International film composer, recording and performing artist.
 See the synopsis of the talks below the audio player.

-Meditation Talks Synopsis
+Meditation Discourse Synopsis

 Talk 1: Introduction to Meditation: Introduction / best posture for meditation / best time for meditation / regularity/objections to meditation / ways to help out the mind.

-Talk 2: Why Do We Meditate: Balance / poor cultural habits / objections again / meditation and escapism / scientific benefits / meditation and personal development / meditation and spirituality / meditation and the mind.
+Talk 2: Why Do We Meditate: Balance / poor cultural habits / objections again / meditation and escapism / scientific benefits / meditation and personal development / meditation and spirituality / meditation and the mind

 Talk 3: Use of a Mantra: An introduction to the topic of mantras with examples from Christian, Islamic and Tibetan traditions with discussion of their meaning.